getsentry/sentry-docs/src/wizard/apple/index.md

 ```
 <Note>

-If your project still initializes a UIWindow during application(_:didFinishLaunchingWithOptions:) and you plan to use automatic UIViewController performance tracker, make sure to initialize your window, set the root view controller, and then initialize SentrySDK.
+If your project still initializes a UIWindow during application(_:didFinishLaunchingWithOptions:) and you plan to use an automatic UIViewController performance tracker, make sure to initialize your window, set the root view controller, and then initialize SentrySDK.

 </Note>